CLCStriders/striders/_posts/2017-05-30-race-reports-for-23-29-may-2017.md

 On Thursday May 25, stars of _Me and My Dog_ **Andrew Paterson and Betty** finished 3rd overall in the Forest of Dean Fountain Five (mile race) in the canicross class.

-On Saturday 27th May, **Gareth Harries** flew the Striders’ flag in Uditore&#8217;s second anniversary Parkrun in the Mediterranean heat of Sicily, finishing in a time of 20:02.
+On Saturday 27th May, **Gareth Harries** flew the Striders’ flag in Uditore's second anniversary Parkrun in the Mediterranean heat of Sicily, finishing in a time of 20:02.

 A day later, also over in Europe, **JJ Willson** completed the Brussels 20k in a time of 1:31:34 around a course with 304m of ascent and in 30+ degree temperatures.